DESK & FIELD RESEARCHERS

 Sandra is a PhD Candidate at UCL, Institute of Education in London.
 Her research focuses on the impact of armed conflict and displacement on the childhood and play of young Iraqi and Syrian child refugees in Lebanon.
 With an MA in Early Years Education and experience volunteering with refugees and internally displaced persons, Sandra is interested in work and research related to children’s rights, constructions of childhood, and the understanding of play in the early years, specifically in refugee populations, helping to make young refugee children’s voices heard.

-Giulia Fagotto is junior programme office for the International Centre for Migration Policy Development (ICMPD) in Brussels.
-She holds a master in International Relations and Democratic Governance with a major in Human Rights in the MENA region.
-Her passion for travelling took her around the Mediterranean where she worked in governmental, nongovernmental and consultancy organisations engaged in human rights protection and migration issues.
-As a result, rather than a migration expert she turned into an expert migrant!
+Giulia Fagotto is Junior Programme Officer for the International Centre for Migration Policy Development (ICMPD) in Brussels.
+She holds a Masters in International Relations and Democratic Governance with a major in Human Rights in the MENA region.
+Her passion for travelling took her around the Mediterranean where she worked in governmental, non-governmental and consultancy organisations engaged in human rights protection and migration issues.

 Candace is currently pursuing an undergraduate degree in Social Anthropology and Development Studies at SOAS in London.
-She has been a key member of the RRDP team since 2016, being involved in crucial work such as interpretation, translation and field research.
+She has been a key member of the Refugee Rights Europe team since 2016, being involved in crucial work such as interpretation, translation and field research.

 Gemma is a current research intern at both the British Red Cross and the Institute for Research into Superdiversity, based at the University of Birmingham.
 She holds an LLB from the University of Edinburgh, and an MSc from UCL’s School of Public Policy, during which she conducted research on the experiences of resettled Syrian refugees in the UK.
 Gemma previously worked at the Refugee Council as a project worker for the Syrian Vulnerable Person Resettlement Programme.